 To get out the most from this trainee stage, it is recommended you to walk through each and every step in the appraisal process, observe carefully on how your supervisor inspect and evaluate real estate, and always raise your questions.

-Step 1: Meet the Basic Requirement:
+Step 1: Meet the Basic Requirement

-- You must be at least 18 years old
+• You must be at least 18 years old

-- Have a valid Social Security Number
+• Have a valid Social Security Number

-- No prior related experience is needed
+• No prior related experience is needed

-Step 2: Complete the Pre-License Education
+Step 2: Complete the appraisal education

 You need to complete the 90 hours of qualifying appraisal-related education, and AQB Supervisor/Trainee Course.